TomographicImaging/CIL/docs/source/developer_guide.rst

 Building documentation locally
 ------------------------------

-The easiest way to test changes to documentation is to build the docs locally.
-To do this, you will need a working ``cil`` installation.
+The easiest way to test documentation changes is to open a pull request and `download the rendered documentation from the CI <https://github.com/TomographicImaging/CIL/blob/master/.github/workflows/README.md>`_.

+Alternatively, to build the docs locally, you will need a working ``cil`` installation.
 For development of the documentation embedded within the source code itself (e.g. docstrings), you should build ``cil`` from source.

 The following steps can be used to create an environment that is suitable for building ``cil`` and its documentation, and to start